 Does cold water washing eliminate the need for high-density knits?

 No. While washing at 20°C reduces shedding by 35% (ES&T 2024), it does not solve the structural instability of the fabric.
 High-density engineering provides a 90%+ reduction, which is the only permanent solution.
-In-wash bags like Guppyfriend capture >80% of released fibers.
+In-wash bags like Guppyfriend capture >80% of released fibers but are a downstream mitigation, not a source solution.

 What are the key EU compliance deadlines for microplastics?

-Why is Nylon 6 preferred over other polyamides for microplastic reduction?
+Why is Nylon 6 preferred over polyester for microplastic reduction?

 K